 While the state of North Dakota doesn’t force sellers to provide a disclosure during a real estate transaction, there are federal requirements in place.

-If your home was built before 1978, more than half are, you are legally required to inform buyers of any known lead-based paint.
+If your home was built before 1978, you are legally required to inform buyers of any known lead-based paint.
 Your real estate agent is obligated to provide an EPA-approved informative pamphlet to a buyer as part of the contract.

 Buyers are then permitted a 10-day period to conduct an inspection or risk assessment for lead-based paint in the property.
 This is their decision and can be omitted if they choose.
 However, if a home buyer insists on lengthening the time period for inspection, both parties must mutually agree in writing.